damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - Attempt 2 => Two messages sent without response; after 21 days, auto-updates to Nurture
 - Attempt 3 => Three messages sent without response; after 21 days, auto-updates to Nurture
 - Attempt 4 => Four messages sent without response; after 21 days, auto-updates to Nurture
 - Qualified => Soft-BANT criteria met.
-Action: convert to Contact and introduce to sales team.
+Action: pass to sales team.
 - Progressing => Communication is two-way, but Soft-BANT still undetermined.
 Any response that doesn't immediately put the lead into "Qualified", "Unqualified", or "Nurture" status should put the lead in this status.
 - Unqualified => Soft-BANT criteria not met (e.g. a developer using GitLab for personal projects, a student, etc.).
 Action: send appropriate resources if requested; avoid sending salesy messages.
 - Bad Data => Invalid email address.
 Note: only mark as bad data if there is no communication channel.
 For example, a lead who provided "Spam Spamson" as their name but still provided a valid email address is not Bad Data.
 - Nurture => May become "Qualified" in the future, but communication is closed.
 Will receive useful marketing emails.

+##Passing Qualified Leads
+- Set "Lead Status" to Qualified and assign the appropriate sales team member as the new owner
+- Introduce the lead to the sales team member unless inappropriate or unnecessary.
+- If no action is taken by the newly assigned sales team member within 1-7 days, follow up with them and determine why no action has been taken.

 ## Nurture campaign process